davideas/FlexibleAdapter/README.md

 ![Search Sections](/screenshots/demo20_search_sections.png)

 # Limitations
-Item half swipe cannot be implemented due to how the `android.support.v7.widget.helper.ItemTouchHelper` is done, also clicks on rear view are not possible, same reason.
+Item half swipe cannot be implemented due to how the `android.support.v7.widget.helper.ItemTouchHelper` is done, also clicks on rearview are not possible, same reason.
 Half swipe can be done with others means, please see issues #98 and #100.
 See also commits of Apr 25, 2016.

 # Thanks